AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 1. Create a backup of the database.
 To choose a target directory for the DB dump, use the `--dump-directory` option.

-   For Starter environments and Pro Integration environments, use `main` as the name of the database:
+   For Starter environments and Pro integration environments, use `main` as the name of the database:

    ```bash
    php vendor/bin/ece-tools db-dump main